 Most cats who produce hairballs have an underlying gastrointestinal disorder, and some of them may develop more serious symptoms over time.
 Any cat who regularly produces hairballs should see the vet to discuss this.

 Another fallacy is that hairballs are “coughed up.”
 That is patently untrue.
 Coughing involves the windpipe and lungs.

 Hairballs reside in the stomach and intestines.
 Hairballs do not cause coughing.
 They cause vomiting.
-However, they also sometimes cause dry heaving that resembles coughing.
+However, they also sometimes cause dry heaving which resembles coughing.

 Cats whose yakking behavior produces hairballs on a regular (or even intermittent) basis can safely be said to have a hairball issue.
 If your cat is coughing or yakking but never produces anything, it’s more likely that he has feline asthma or some other respiratory issue.
 This is a different, and potentially serious problem.
 Don’t assume your cat has a hairball problem if he never brings up hairballs.
 Go to the vet and get some chest X-rays.

 Another fallacy involves vomiting.
 I often speak with clients whose cats vomit regularly.
 These clients sometimes assume that hairballs are the source of the problem.
 This often is untrue.
 If hairballs frequently come up with the vomit, then the hairballs may be playing a role.
 But remember that underlying gastrointestinal problems tend to cause hairballs in the first place.
 Those same gastrointestinal problems, such as infiltrative/inflammatory bowel disease, may cause hairballs.
 Bottom line: If your cat vomits regularly, don’t write it off as a hairball problem.
 Ask your vet what else might be causing the symptoms.